arian2528/d-log-books-mvp/.github/instructions.md

 The application will be monetized based on user roles and access to features.
 The specific terms of use, pricing tiers, and subscription details will be defined at a later stage.

 For the detailed technical implementation of the billing system, please refer to the [Agnostic Monetization & Billing Service](./monetization-strategy.md) document.

+### D. Native Mobile Application Strategy

+For the detailed approach to mobile development, including the progression from a Progressive Web App (PWA) to native applications, please refer to the [Mobile Application Strategy](./mobile-strategy.md) document.